& management's discussion and analysis

 of the Company, nature of the industry in which the Company operates, business model of

 the Company, their roles, rights, responsibilities and other relevant details.
-These

-understand its business in depth and contribute significantly to the Company.
+Directors to understand its business in depth and contribute significantly to the Company.

 Pursuant to Regulation 46, the details required are available on the website of your